 In the late 80s, I realized something.
 So-called "weeds" were old vegetable species that were grown in the Middle Ages.
 We call them weeds because we can’t get rid of them.
 I wondered why they were so resistant.
 In the end I deduced that because other plants are coddled and treated, they don’t have any reason to develop natural resistance.
 So I thought, "I won’t look after the plants, only the soil to make sure it’s fertile.
 If the plants are sick, too bad, I’ll harvest the seeds and they should eventually become as resistant as the plants we call weeds."
 That’s what I did and it worked.

-If you want to try the same approach of resistant seeds selection, here are Pascal’s advices :
+If you want to try the same approach of resistant seeds selection, here are Pascal's advice:

 - The latest you take the fruit, the better it is.
 Just before the first frosts as the fruit will have survived to summer drought and autumn rains as well.

-- Tomatoes are special, seeds are in a jelly, a little bit like eggwhite.
-This jelly prevent the seeds from sprouting inside the fruit, which is hot and humid.
-The seeds does not sprout before this jelly is rotten and fermented
+- Tomatoes are special, seeds are in jelly, a little bit like eggwhite.
+This jelly prevents the seeds from sprouting inside the fruit, which is hot and humid.
+The seeds do not sprout before this jelly is rotten and fermented

 - So you have to ferment the seeds.
-To do so, you have to open your tomatoe, extract the seeds, and let them several hours in their juice in a bowl.
-A actic fermentation will happen.
+To do so, you have to open your tomatoes, extract the seeds, and let them several hours in their juice in a bowl.
+An actic fermentation will happen.